poechlauerbe/F1-app/README.md

 - simple JavaScript file with simple calls (see [f1-test.js](./f1-test.js))
 - starting with express app
 - added CSS
+- only one navbar to updat - written in JavaScript

 ### Driver
 - added photos of the drivers